kentaroi/eleventy-plugin-clean/README.md

 This is an experimental plugin for [Eleventy](https://github.com/11ty/eleventy) to keep the output directory clean.

-You wouldn't do anything crazy like that, but please don't put your valuable files directly in your `output` directory without a backup.
+I know you wouldn't do this, but please don't put your valuable files directly in your `output` directory without a backup.

 ## Installation